 One thing is for certain: you don’t want to wait until heavy snows and thick pileups of ice are leading to major leakages.
 By then the damage is already done.
 Indeed, a self-inspection of your roof can help you avoid stained ceilings, waterlogged paneling, warped and peeling drywall and a whole host of other home interior nightmares.
 But now that you’re up there, what exactly should you be looking for?

-Here are some tips from your reputable Greensboro roofing contractor:
+Here are some tips from your reputable Burlington roofing contractor:

-- Give your Greensboro roof a thorough visual inspection.
+- Give your Burlington roof a thorough visual inspection.
 You should specifically be looking for external damage to your roof like obvious holes, cracks or missing shingles.

 - Be attentive for signs of internal roofing problems as well.
 While you’re putting all those lights and decorations up, scan the area where the ceiling meets the top of the wall in your attic or upstairs for visual indications of water leakage or staining.